bvarner/pi485/README.md

 you can simply hook up positive voltage to the control pin, and the circuit will always be on.

 ## What's in this repo?
-This repository contains my kicad EDA source schematics, PCB layouts, and rendered PDF plots of both.
+This repository contains my kicad EDA source schematics, PCB layouts, and SVG plots of the schematics and PCB layers.
-Oh, and there's documentation, too.

 ### Standalone
 There is a standalone board you can assemble from discrete components.
 If you're going to make an order from your supplier of choice, I